 The most important design element to remember if you are using a white theme is to employ varying textures so that you create a layering effect.
 Mix up accessories in different finishes, for example cool, slightly rough linen with fresh crisp cotton and heavy knit throws.
 Remember too that if you use any colour at all in this kind of environment then your eye will be drawn straight towards that object and it becomes a main feature in the room, so unless this is the point, you need to ensure that your accessories and furnishings are all white or a soft natural timber or stone.
 This creates a gentle flow and increases the feeling of serenity.

-My go-to whites
+My go-to white paints

 I have to say that this changes regularly and is definitely affected by many different factors including client preference, room orientation and current trends.
 You need to ensure that rather than selecting something that I have discussed, a friend has used or another publication has talked about, that the choice is right for your space.